cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # OPAQUE Protocol {#protocol}

-OPAQUE consists of two stages: registration and authentication.
+OPAQUE consists of two stages: registration and authenticated key exchange.
 In the first stage, a client stores its encrypted credentials on the server.
 In the second stage, a client obtains those credentials and subsequently uses them as input to an authenticated key exchange (AKE) protocol.

-Both registration and authentication stages require running an OPRF protocol.
+Both registration and authenticated key exchange stages require running an OPRF protocol.
-The authentication stage additionally requires running a mutually-authenticated key-exchange protocol KE using credentials recovered after the OPRF protocol completes.
+The latter stage additionally requires running a mutually-authenticated key-exchange protocol KE using credentials recovered after the OPRF protocol completes.
 (The key-exchange protocol MUST satisfy the KCI requirement discussed in {{intro}}.)
 Specification of the key-exchange protocol is out of scope for this document.

 We first define the core OPAQUE protocol based on any OPRF, RRAEAD, and MHF functions.
-{{instantiations}} describes specific instantiations of OPAQUE using various AKE and authentication protocols, including: HMQV, 3DH, and SIGMA-I.
+{{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols, including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}}
-{{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.
+discusses integration with TLS 1.3 {{RFC8446}}.

 ## Protocol messages {#protocol-messages}

-The OPAQUE protocol runs the OPRF protocol in two stages: registration and authentication.
+The OPAQUE protocol runs the OPRF protocol in two stages: registration and authenticated key exchange.
 A client and server exchange protocol messages in executing these stages.
 This section specifies the structure of these protocol messages using TLS notation (see {{RFC8446}}, Section 3).

 ~~~
 enum {